JacksonMcKay/countries-app/README.md

 ## Why did you choose Next.js?

-To round out my skillset more (as I'm mostly experienced with Angular) and because it provides a nice structure to build React applications in (not to mention the cool static and server-side rendering capabilities to get great Lighthouse scores).
+To round out my skillset more (as I'm more experienced in Angular) and because it provides a nice structure to build React applications in (not to mention the cool static and server-side rendering capabilities to get great Lighthouse scores).

 ## Running locally